etsangsplk/go-sensor/README.md

 	"status", status,
 	"duration", elapsed)

-// To facilitate log consumption there are standard logging keys for common key names log.Info("S3 bucket created", logging.UrlKey, url)
+// To facilitate log consumption there are standard logging keys for common key names.
+// See logging/logger.go for the full list. log.Info("S3 bucket created", logging.UrlKey, url)
 // Or for example if you want to trace an error message at the Info level log.Info("Request failed, retrying", logging.ErrorKey, err, "retryCount", count)